Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q4: How close is the TCF paradigm to a universal recommender model?

-Taking inspiration from the remarkable success of zero-shot learning in NLP, our goal is to assess the zero-shot transfer learning capability of TCF, considering that items with text features may be inherently transferable.
-Following~\citep{ding2021zero}, we first pre-train a SASRec-based TCF model with the 175B parameter frozen LM as item encoder in a large-scale text recommendation dataset\footnote{The dataset contains 158 million user-item interactions, 8 million users, and 400,000 item text descriptions.
-It was also collected from the Bili platform (see Footnote 3 for data collection strategy). }.
-We then directly evaluate the pre-trained model in the testing set of MIND, HM and QB\footnote{QQ Browser (QB) is a feed recommendation dataset from which we extracted short video titles, similar to items from Bili.
+Inspired by the remarkable success of zero-shot learning in NLP, our goal is to assess the more challenging zero-shot transfer learning capability of TCF, considering that items with text features may be inherently transferable.
+Following~\citep{ding2021zero}, we first pre-train a SASRec-based TCF model with the 175B parameter frozen LLM as item encoder on the large-scale Bili8M dataset.
+We then directly evaluate this pre-trained model in the testing set of MIND, HM and QB\footnote{QQ Browser (QB) is a feed recommendation dataset from which we extracted short video titles, similar to items from Bili.
 It contains 5546 items 17809 users and 137979 interactions.}.
 The results, presented in Table~\ref{tab:transcompare}, indicate that while TCF models outperform random item recommendation by achieving an accuracy improvement of 6-40x, they still fall notably short of TCF models that have been retrained on the new data.
-We note that user behaviors in the source Bili dataset may differ significantly from those of the e-commerce recommendation HM and new recommendation MIND datasets.
-However, it should be similar to that of QB as they are similar types of item recommendations.
+We note that user behaviors in the source Bili8M dataset may differ significantly from HM and MIND datasets due to their distinct contexts of e-commerce and news recommendation scenarios.
+However, it is similar to that of QB, as both involve similar types of item recommendations.

-Our finding is consistent to that reported in ~\citep{ding2021zero}: \textbf{(answer to Q4) while TCF models with large LMs do exhibit a certain degree of transfer learning capability, they still fall significantly short of being a universal recommender model, as we had initially envisioned.} For a universal recommender system model, not only should item representations be transferable, but also the matching relationship between users and items needs to be transferable.
-However, the matching relationship is closely related to the exposure strategy of the specific recommender system.
-Therefore, compared to NLP and computer vision (CV), the transferability of recommender system models is even more challenging.
-This also explains why, to date, there have been no pre-trained models in recommender systems that have achieved the same level of fame and recognition as BERT and ChatGPT in the NLP field.
-However, this does not necessarily indicate that TCF have no potential to become a universal recommender model.
-It will require the collective effort of the entire recommender system community, such as utilizing highly diverse and extremely large pre-training data along with more advanced training and transfer learning techniques.
+\textbf{The answer to Q4 is that while TCF models with LLMs do exhibit a certain degree of transfer learning capability, they still fall significantly short of being a universal recommender model, as we had initially envisioned.} For a universal recommendaton model, not only should item representations be transferable, but also the matching relationship between users and items needs to be transferable.
+However, the matching relationship is closely related to the exposure strategy of a specific recommender platform.